Code-Institute-Submissions/hhs/README.md

 * CCTV Camera image was obtained from: https://images.app.goo.gl/qUvqHeTfy25Ump7KA
 * Alarm panel image was obtained from: https://images.app.goo.gl/pBh5zbXe4dxhoA6c9
 * Access Control image was obtained from: https://images.app.goo.gl/Eg3mE9YLwWM61FU97
-* Fire Alarm image was obtined from: https://images.app.goo.gl/AdAGorrB53ZmSitQ7
+* Fire Alarm image was obtained from: https://images.app.goo.gl/AdAGorrB53ZmSitQ7

 ## Acknowledgements

 * I received inspiration for this project from the Code Institute tutorial videos.
 I liked the idea of having the Header and Footer the same for each webpage, taught on the videos.
-Linking to the footer element, again, inspiration fromt the tutorial videos on the layout and sectioning of the footer which I really liked the desogn of and thought would suit my website.
+Linking to the footer element, again, inspiration from the tutorial videos on the layout and sectioning of the footer which I really liked the design of and thought would suit my website.
 * I researched local competitors for inspiration on content/layout from: https://www.shebangsecurity.co.uk/
 * I used https://www.browserstack.com/ to test how site looked on different Internet Browsers